cockroachdb/docs/decimal.md

 ## Format

-When inserting into a `DECIMAL` column, format the value as `1.2345`.
-CockroachDB considers the type of the column when handling literals, so non-decimal numbers are also accepted.
+When inserting into a `DECIMAL` column, format the value as a numeric literal, eg., `1.2345` or `1`.

 Alternately, you can cast a float as a decimal: `CAST(1.2345 AS DECIMAL)`.
 However, note that the precision will be limited to 17 digits in total (both to the left and right of the decimal point).